 Creative Camera is overseen by Darren Lewey who also runs Images in the Sun.
 His support team are photographers; Brian Law ARPS, Matthew Sergeant (UK) and Anshul Khurana (India).

 SCROLL DOWN FOR THE BIGGER PICTURE ON DARREN LEWEY:

-My own photography places an emphasis on craft and the final look, due I think in part to those years in the makeshift bedroom darkroom, and also in the pure enjoyment of looking at great pictures.
+My own images place an emphasis on craft and the final look, due I think in part to those years at home finessing prints, and also in the pure enjoyment of looking at great pictures.

 Creative Camera is a hub which reflects a community spirit in personal photography.
 Jump on in, mail me, sign up for the newsletter at the footer or if you’re a beginner, take up the offer of a free course.

-Firstly, we hope the site layout, the images and online DSLR courses, show that being creative is about everything a company or individual does and is more than a simple expressed intent.
+Firstly, we hope the site layout, the images and online DSLR courses, show that being creative is about everything a company or individual does and is more than a simply expressed intent.

 As in the stick of rock analogy, creativity should run through everything we do.
 Slogans and buzzwords have never been so mistrusted, or indeed just bypassed by the astute reader.
 The proof should always be in the pudding.

 Many self-styled, creative photographers, have websites that do not showcase their message well.
 Likewise, there are also online photo galleries that do not allow a good user interaction.
 No one is perfect and there is always room for learning and improving, but the real value of creativity is often not truly understood by the person offering it.